Hornbill-Docs/servicemanager-config/servicemanager-config/administration/hai.md

 ### Text Assist
-Text assist combined with snippets or used withing a workflow and passing in variables can pass any data a user has selected to pass to OpenAI, nothing is sent automatically.
+Text assist combined with snippets or used withing a workflow and passing in variables can pass any data a user has selected to pass to a [HAi Provider](/servicemanager-config/administration/hai-providers), nothing is sent automatically.
 In the case of snippets, when the snippet is selected the analyst will see the data before the text is passed as part of the prompt when using Text Assist after a snippet.

 ### Sentiment Analysis
 When using sentiment analysis for a request the following data from the request you are in is processed: